-Dette program tilbydes i samarbejde med organisationen FSL og nedenfor kan du læse deres beskrivelse af programmet:
+Dette projekt tilbydes i samarbejde med organisationen FSL og nedenfor kan du læse deres beskrivelse af programmet:

 For the past 15 years, the Sea Turtle population has been under threat from fishing and egg predation by local population.
 Three species of the protected Sea Turtles are nesting on India’s West Coast and all of them are endangered species and increasing threats caused by humans could drive them to extinction.

-With an effort to protect these endangered species, FSL-India is working along a 60 kilometre stretch of the beach in the south and north of Kundapur, Karnataka state.
-The work is focused on protection and conservation of Sea turtle, by promoting awareness about the eco-system and addressing related environmental issues.
+With an effort to protect these endangered species, we are working along a 60 kilometre stretch of the beach in the south and north of Kundapur, Karnataka state.
+The work is focused on protection and conservation of Sea turtle, by promoting awareness about the eco-system and addressing environmental related issues.

 1.Orientation: The program will commence with a week-long orientation, on the 1st Monday of each month, which will prepare you for the rest of your stay in India.
-Depending on your project location, the orientation will be held either at Bangalore, or at Kundapur.
+The on-arrival orientation will be held at Kundapur.
+Hence kindly ask the participant to book their arrival flight tickets to Mangalore Airport.
 The program schedule will be sent to you at least a month in advance.

 2. Cultural Event: Once a month, FSL-India organizes a cultural meet for all volunteers to discuss your progress, share your experiences and challenges encountered.
 It is a great opportunity to reconnect and use each other as a resource network to manage your projects.
 You will also have one-to-one on-site supervision by our FSL coordinators, to ensure that any challenges are tracked and dealt with, at the earliest.

 3. Monitoring: You will be allocated a coordinator from FSL-India on your arrival in India.
 The coordinator will support you in your project and monitor the progress during the voluntary service.
 Monthly project visits are also made by the FSL coordinators during the placement, whenever possible.